Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • An employer sets aside a portion of an employee’s pretax wages to cover the costs of the plan’s qualified benefits, such as health care.

-• The employee never receives this money as part of their standard wages, so federal income tax is not deducted from these earnings.
+• The employee never receives this money as part of their standard wages, so federal income tax is not deducted from those earnings.

 Although taxes are not levied on these wages, employers must document them using the appropriate tax and payroll forms, including reporting them on their employees’ W-2 forms.
 For example, if you set aside $1,000 of an employee’s salary toward a Section 125 benefit during a plan year, that amount would reduce their taxable wages reported in Box 1 of Form W-2.
 Some employers also report Section 125 deductions for informational purposes in Box 14, although this is optional.

 Employers can manage these plans themselves or work with outsourced professionals.
-Cohen recommends using a qualified specialist, such as a professional employer organization (PEO) or HR outsourcing organization, to ensure expert benefits management and administration
+Cohen recommends using a qualified specialist, such as a professional employer organization (PEO) or HR outsourcing provider, to ensure expert benefits management and administration.

 “A third-party administrator… [will] be able to handle reimbursements and make sure you’re documenting everything you need to be in order to stay compliant,” Cohen explained.